zulip/zulip/docs/dev-overview.md

 ## Requirements

-The Zulip dev environment can be installed on **macOS, Windows, and Linux** (Ubuntu recommended).
+The Zulip development environment can be installed on **macOS, Windows, and Linux** (Ubuntu recommended).
 You'll need at least **2GB of available RAM**.

-Installing the Zulip dev environment requires downloading several hundred megabytes of dependencies, so you will need an **active, reasonably fast, internet connection throughout the entire installation processes.** You can [configure a proxy][configure-proxy] if you need one.
+Installing the Zulip development environment requires downloading several hundred megabytes of dependencies, so you will need an **active, reasonably fast, internet connection throughout the entire installation processes.** You can [configure a proxy][configure-proxy] if you need one.